 I’ve been using that spreadsheet for about two years now, and even when I go into Teamwork for management, we still have a month-to-a-view Excel spreadsheet because we can see everything at a glance, and there’s a difference between being able to see your medium-term future at a glance, and knowing what you need to do each day.

-So again, these are the three layers.
+Again, these are the three layers:

-- Yearly plan and setting the big picture.
+1. Yearly plan and setting the big picture.
 I review it at least every quarter, if not more regularly to just make sure we’re checking in and that everything is still relevant.

-- My spreadsheet with my month per page view that I update every week, but I set the agenda at least six weeks in advance so that we can work towards it.
+2. Monthly focus-down.
+My spreadsheet with my month per page view that I update every week, but I set the agenda at least six weeks in advance so that we can work towards it.

 The more my team is getting ahead of things, and the more we’re starting to be able to see the future more clearly, the further and further ahead that spreadsheet page gets.